-Remittances or money transfers are a crucial link between immigrants and those they leave behind.
-Money from abroad contributes to satisfying the basic human needs of the individuals and families in the country of origin, which helps them improve their well-being.
+Remittances are a crucial link between immigrants and those they leave behind.
+If you're an immigrant, you know that sending money to family and friends in your country of origin helps improve their well-being.

-When buying a money order you should fill in the date and name of the intended recipient, and sign the order immediately so no one else can cash it in case of loss or theft.
+When buying a money order, you should fill in the date and name of the intended recipient.
+Sign the order immediately so no one else can cash it in case of loss or theft.
 Keep a copy of a money order as proof of payment.

 The cost of sending a remittance from the United States depends on four factors: